wooksjs/wooksjs/docs/guide/http/composables/response.md

 # Response Composables

-As mentioned [here](../../index.md#response) the event-specific library is responsible for managing the response from the handlers.
+As mentioned [here](../../index.md#response), the event-specific library is responsible for managing the response from the handlers.
-Wooks HTTP implements HTTP Response Renderer that is capable of interpreting various different outputs of the handlers.
+Wooks HTTP implements an HTTP Response Renderer that is capable of interpreting various different outputs of the handlers.
-It automatically pre-fills `Content-Type` and `Content-Length` headers for the most of use cases.
-Nevertheless you can always change those headers yourself when needed.
+It automatically pre-fills the `Content-Type` and `Content-Length` headers for most use cases.
+However, you can always change those headers yourself when needed.

 # Content